dmpstats/roamR/tests/testthat/_snaps/run_disnbs.md

         roost_state_id = "ro", target_energy = units::set_units(2, "J/h"), quiet = TRUE)
     Condition
       Error in `run_disnbs()`:
       !
-Input values in `target_energy_gain` are expected to carry a valid unit of energy. x "J h-1" is not a recognized energy unit. i Use e.g., "kJ" instead.
+Input values in `target_energy` are expected to carry a valid unit of energy. x "J h-1" is not a recognized energy unit. i Use e.g., "kJ" instead.